opensearch-project/documentation-website/_observing-your-data/query-insights/query-metrics.md

 Following instrumentation has been added as part of this feature:
 - Count of the number of queries per query type (Eg: count of match, regex queries)
 - Count of the number of queries per aggregation type (Eg: count of TermsAggregation queries)
-- Count of the number of queries per sort order (Eg: count of asc, desc sort queries)
+- Count of the number of queries per sort order (Eg: count of ascending, descending sort queries)
-- Histogram for the latency per query type, aggregation type and sort order
+- Histogram for the `latency` per query type, aggregation type and sort order
-- Histogram for the cpu per query type, aggregation type and sort order
+- Histogram for the `cpu` per query type, aggregation type and sort order
-- Histogram for the memory query type, aggregation type and sort order
+- Histogram for the `memory` query type, aggregation type and sort order

-## Default Logging Exporter
+## Default logging exporter
 If no grpc exporters are configured the metrics and traces are exported to the logs files by default.
 Under `opensearch/logs` the telemetry data can be found in the following files:
-1. opensearch_otel_metrics.log
+1. `opensearch_otel_metrics.log`
-2. opensearch_otel_traces.log
+2. `opensearch_otel_traces.log`